mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 ### public virtual bool DrawHead(int head)

 Return false to hide the player's head when a head armor is worn.
 Returns true by default.

+### public virtual bool DrawBody(int body)

+Return false to hide the player's body when a body armor is worn.
+Returns true by default.

+### public virtual bool DrawLegs(int legs, int shoes)

+Return false to hide the player's legs when a leg armor or shoe accessory is worn.
+Returns true by default.

+### public virtual void DrawArmorColor(EquipType type, int slot, ref Color color, ref int glowMask, ref Color glowMaskColor, ref int armGlowMask, ref Color armGlowMaskColor)

+Allows you to modify the colors in which the player's armor and their surrounding accessories are drawn, in addition to which glow masks and in what colors are drawn.
+The armGlowMask and armGlowMaskColor parameters will only do anything when the type parameter is EquipType.Body.

 ### public virtual void VerticalWingSpeeds(Item item, ref float ascentWhenFalling, ref float ascentWhenRising, ref float maxCanAscendMultiplier, ref float maxAscentMultiplier, ref float constantAscend)